Aranda (1989 ship)

 Aranda is a Finnish ice-strengthened research vessel built by Wärtsilä Marine in 1989 and owned by the Finnish Environment Institute.
 A state-of-the-art research vessel equipped for icy conditions, she operates mainly in the Baltic Sea but has also made voyages to the Arctic Sea as well as the areas around Antarctica.

-A major overhaul of the ship began on summer 2017.
-During the maintenance the length of the ship will be increased to accommodate additional research and laboratory facilities.
-The vessel will also be equipped with an electrical power transmission.
+A major overhaul of the ship began in summer 2017, during which the length of the ship was increased to accommodate additional research and laboratory facilities.
+The vessel was also equipped with electric transmission.